 An application form completed and signed.
 Blank forms are available at Japanese consular offices.
-You can also download by clicking on visa application form in PDF format ( Sample ).
+You can also download by clicking on visa application form in PDF format with QR code / without QR code for handwriting ( Sample ).
 Chinese and Korean citizens must write their names in Chinese characters as well as in Roman letters.

 Note: As of March 1, 2012, the format for the application form has been revised.
 Please use the current format.

 An applicant with an arrest or criminal record must provide a copy of his/her court and/or arrest record (including cases that ended with an acquittal or pardon), along with an English translation of those documents if they are in any language other than English.
 Even if the case did not go to trial, please provide a letter that explains in detail the circumstances surrounding the arrest.
 We would like to know about the charges, time served, fees paid, and probation (if any).

 Valid passport with ( original plus one photo copy ) sufficient space for a visa (This means at least one empty, blank visa page.
 US passports use the rear pages for amendments, and are not acceptable as blank visa pages).
 If you already have a valid Japanese visa in your passport, please include a signed consent form as shown in the sample at this link: http://www.ny.us.emb-japan.go.jp/en/d/Consent.pdf.
 If, instead of a national passport, you submit a PERMIT TO REENTER THE UNITED STATES, or a REFUGEE TRAVEL DOCUMENT issued by the U.S. government, it must have a validity date at least six months beyond the date of visa application.

 A 2-inch square photograph, taken within six months of application, attached to the application form.
 This photo must be glued to the application form.

 * Please note: GLUE ONLY, please do not staple or tape.